 About the Author

-Danny Butt coordinates the Master of Arts and Community Practice at Victorian College of the Arts and is a Research Associate in the Research Unit in Public Cultures at the University of Melbourne.
+Danny Butt is Associate Director (Research) at Victorian College of the Arts, University of Melbourne where he coordinates programmes in social practice and community engagement.
 He is a member of Auckland-based artistic collective Local Time, whose site-specific works engage the dynamics of visitor and host in the context of indigenous self-determination.
 You can read more about Local Time in the Journal of Artistic Research.

-Danny has worked as an academic in art and design schools for almost twenty years – from 2007-2012 he taught in Critical Studies at the University of Auckland’s Elam School of Fine Arts, in the National Institute of Creative Arts and Industries.
+Danny has worked as an academic in art and design schools for two decades – from 2007-2012 he taught in Critical Studies at the University of Auckland’s Elam School of Fine Arts, in the National Institute of Creative Arts and Industries.
 Prior to that he worked as a partner at Suma Media Consulting, on new content developments in the creative sector, and on Asia-Pacific ICT-for-development and Internet Governance projects funded by UN agencies.